Midwifery practice learning

 |Block practice example 3||Long day||Day off||Long day||Long day||Day off||Day off||Day off|

 Learning environments within community midwifery are often some distance from the hospital services.
 For example, students placed at St Mary's Hospital may have community allocations across the Salford area, and students placed in Stockport maternity services may experience rural midwifery in the High Peak area.

-You will complete your Year 1 learning experiences in one NHS Trust and then complete learning experiences in Years 2 and 3 in another (subject to NHS provision).
+You will complete your Year 1 learning experiences in one NHS Trust and then complete learning experiences in subsequent years in another (subject to NHS provision).

 Undertaking clinical experiences in two different localities has been positively evaluated by our students.
 Feedback has shown it provides a wider experience of cultural diversity, a deeper understanding of the different ways NHS services are provided, and greater confidence when applying for newly qualified midwife posts.

 We do not offer a choice of NHS Trust, but will take account of your term-time address and transport plans as we allocate students to learning environments.
 However, we cannot guarantee that you will be placed in your closest maternity service.

 You should carefully consider the time and financial costs of travelling to your clinical learning environment.
 Our policy allows students to be allocated to sites up to 1.5 hours' journey away from their term-time address, provided this is within Greater Manchester.
 Students travelling from outside of Manchester may well have longer journeys.